 The USPA Townsend International Challenge Cup is an arena polo game traditionally played between teams from the U.S. and England.
 In 2013, England defeated U.S.A. to win the USPA Townsend International Challenge Cup for the first time in the history of the tournament.
 England is returning to Indio, CA to defend their title.

 The game will be handicapped at 23-goals, which means that all of the player’s handicaps on one team, when combined, equal 23 goals.
 A 23-Goal arena game is a rare opportunity and one that you won’t want to miss.
 This game represents the highest level of polo currently played on the west coast.
 If you were to compare polo to golf, the Townsend Cup would be PGA Tour level polo.
 Empire Polo Club and the local polo community are very excited to host such a historic event.

-Professional polo players are flying in from England and various parts of the U.S. to compete in this 1-day event.
-The highest-rated arena polo player in the world is Tommy Biddle, rated 10-Goals.
+Professional polo players are flying in from England and various parts of the U.S. to compete in this one-day event.
+The highest-rated arena polo player in the world is Tommy Biddle, his handicap is10-Goals.
 He will be representing the United States in this tournament and he is the U.S.A.
 Team Captain.

 Tommy Biddle (10)